DeadDraw613/tooling-field-notes/tools/curl.md

 A practical, lab-friendly reference for using curl to inspect HTTP traffic, test APIs, debug authentication, and reproduce requests outside of Postman.

-ToDo: Map payloads to specific API endpoints and attack types
+_ToDo: Map payloads to specific API endpoints and attack types_

+Some of the more useful examples:

 - [HTTP Methods CRUD](#2-http-methods-crud)
 - [Headeras & Content Type](#3-headers--content-types)
 - [Authentication](#4-authentication)
 - [Cookies & Sessions](#5-cookies--sessions)

+---

 ### Using Payload Files for cURL Requests